mayermakes/Sudoflash/README.md

 # Sudoflash
 Flashing tool for Sudosom
 CC-BY-SA

+ATTENTION: repo contains development version: onnly use the latest  release to flash !

 tested on Ubuntu 22.04LTS
 may work with WSL under Win10- we do not support any non free (as in freedom) operating systems.